NunoEdgarGub1/riemann-zeta/README.md

 Zeta starts from a checkpoint, which are hardcoded.
 It ranks blocks by accumulated work from that checkpoint.

-We will evetually support custom checkpoints
+We will eventually support custom checkpoints

 ## Installation